 Narrator/ Mr. Mirror/ Mean Dean/ Tina / Dan Ram

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Littlest Witch, click here.

-The required materials for The Littlest Witch include:
+The Authorized Materials/Rehearsal Package for The Littlest Witch includes: